supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_15_ConfigureAAD_MultiFactorAuthRegPolicy.md

 In this lab you have completed the following tasks:
 - Completed Policy configuration
-- Configured Azure AD Identity Protection policy for MFA registration
+- Configured Microsoft Entra ID Identity Protection policy for MFA registration

 ## You have successfully completed the lab